 Optimist Center Cloud Logo.png

-With a community grant from the town of Woodstock, Vermont we were able to build and run the Optimist Center from 2017 until 2020.
+With a community grant from the town of Woodstock, Vermont we designed, built and ran the Optimist Center for three years, from 2017 until 2020.
 It was designed for entrepreneurs, workshops and community programs and included spaces for coworking, a retreat space and a studio.
-We helped the town of Woodstock created their Vision for 2020 from the space and closed the center just before the start of COVID-19.
+We helped the town of Woodstock created their Vision for 2020 from the space and closed the center during the pandemic.

 join us from anywhere